Fighting hunger with blockchain

-Every year, WFP assists over 80 million people in 80 countries, making it the largest humanitarian organisation in the world.
-Their cash-based transfer operations provide money to people to buy food in local markets, and in turn, utilise banks to process transactions.
+Every year, WFP assists over 80 million people in 80 countries, making it the largest humanitarian organization in the world.
+Their cash-based transfer operations provide money to people to buy food in local markets, and in turn, utilize banks to process transactions.
 Already 93 cents of every dollar received goes directly to the hands of those in need, and blockchain is helping take donors’ money even further.

 Creating a model aid program

 In 2016, WFP launched an Innovation Accelerator that allowed them to better identify, support and scale new innovations.
 One of their projects is Building Blocks, which uses blockchain technology to make the transfer of cash assistance faster, cheaper and more secure.
 The blockchain allows the WFP to account for balances without the need for a third-party financial service provider to act as an intermediary.